gosu/releasy/README.md

         add_package :"7z"
       end

+      # If building on a Windows machine, :windows_folder and/or :windows_installer are recommended.
       add_build :windows_folder do
         icon "media/icon.ico"
-        executable_type :windows # Assuming you don't want it to run in a console window. add_package :exe
+        executable_type :windows # Assuming you don't want it to run with a console window. add_package :exe # Windows self-extracting archive.
       end

       add_build :windows_installer do